How law firms should design landing pages and intake paths for better enquiry quality

 Using the same message across every page

-If the homepage, the service page, and the landing page all say roughly the same thing, the user gets little help deciding where they are or why the page matters.
-The site becomes repetitive and commercially weaker.
+If the homepage, service page, and landing page all say roughly the same thing, the user gets little help deciding where they are or why the page matters.

 Forcing urgency into a trust-led decision

-Many legal matters are sensitive and emotionally charged.
-Pressure-heavy copy can feel mismatched or opportunistic.
-Clear, direct, professional language is usually more effective.
+Pressure-heavy copy can feel mismatched or opportunistic for sensitive legal matters; clear, direct, professional language is usually stronger.

 Letting the contact page become an afterthought